-• Installations for which supply MPAN information was unavailable were cross-referenced with a list of Northern Powergrid's postcode districts.
+Installations for which supply MPAN information was unavailable were crossreferenced with a list of Northern Powergrid's postcode districts.
 A similar issue pertaining to Feed In Tariff (FiT) datasets has been highlighted to Ofgem in previous years.

-Where a postcode district corresponded to both Northern Powergrid Yorkshire and Northern Powergrid North East, the installations were not included in Table E7 as they represented a negligible variation, as follows:
+Where a postcode district corresponded to both Northern Powergrid Yorkshire and Northern Powergrid North East, the installations were not included in Table E7 as they represented a negligible variation (please refer to our 2021 Commentary for more detail on variation).